 • Broken Attention Flow

-• the viewer does not know where to look first
+• viewer does not know where to look first

 If attention does not flow in the right order, the message never forms.